 Organizations that need on-site volunteers:

-- The Hunger Network: Become a Food Rescue Hero or pack and distribute food at one of 72 Hunger Centers by contacting firstname.lastname@example.org or call (216) 619-8155
+- The Hunger Network: Become a Food Rescue Hero by picking up and delivering food to hunger.

 Donations Needed: Click HERE to see a list of all the donations needed from local Northeast Ohio nonprofits

 Become a Pro Bono Volunteer: BVU connects individuals with specialized skills and talents to strengthen the infrastructure of a nonprofit.
 Experts from human resources, technology, finance, marketing, real estate, law and other professions are needed to help nonprofits with specific projects.
 To become a Pro Bono volunteer, click HERE.